stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

---um, probably go-- you, you go through it a little bit more than I do and just sort of, like, like, run off the top of your head, like, "Yeah, this one works.
+--probably go-- you go through it a little bit more than I do and just sort of, like, run off the top of your head, like, "Yeah, this one works.
 That one doesn't."
-You know, [__BEN:__ Yeah.] 'cause sometimes the-- sometimes the questions, especially early on when, uh, the answer-- especially early on when people didn't really know the premise.
+You know, [__BEN:__ Yeah.] 'cause sometimes the questions, especially early on when the answer-- especially early on when people didn't really know the premise.

 #### BEN

-And we were ask-- and, to be honest, we, we can ask what the questions better.
+And we were ask-- and, to be honest, we can ask what the questions better.

 #### TIM